Fact: A clean bathroom looks bigger, more inviting and is of course much more hygienic.

 This a topic that the team at House of Home feel strongly about so we decided to find a solution!
 We reached out to Daniel Moore, manager of the Bathroom Biz for some expert advice.

-Daniel kindly shared six awesome tips and design ideas that will help to create a bathroom that practically cleans itself (well almost!).
+Daniel has kindly shared six awesome tips and design ideas that will help to create a bathroom that practically cleans itself (well almost!).

 1. Reduce grout lines